szepeviktor/wordpress-plugin-construction/multipart-robotstxt-editor/trunk/readme.txt

 Tags: google, robot, robots, robots.txt, search, seo, crawlers, spiders, editor Requires at least: 3.8
 Tested up to: 4.0
-Stable tag: 0.1
+Stable tag: 0.2
 License: GPLv2

 Customize your site's robots.txt and include remote content to it

 == Description ==

-= This is a 'just released' plugin! =
+= This plugin need more documentation! =

 You can edit your robots.txt and add remote content to it.
 E.g. you have several sites and want to use a centralized robots.txt.